Faith Montessori - Why The Montessori Method Raises Smart Kids

 With more schools sprouting all over the island, that offer the Montessori way of teaching, parents are easily crossing bridges over the distance to enrol their children in a Montessori educational facility.

 The Montessori Method of teaching and learning has become the object of mass interest among Singapore parents in the last decade.
-With more schools sprouting all over the island, that offer the Montessori way of teaching, parents are easily crossing bridges over the distance to enroll their children in a Montessori educational facility.
+More schools like Faith Montessori that offer the Montessori syllabus are sprouting all over the island.
+Nowadays, Parents are easily crossing bridges over the distance to enroll their children in a Montessori educational facility.

 Italian educationalist, Maria Montessori, Photograph courtesy of Bain News Service